Security Basics: 101

 Understanding the classification level for the campus data you handle is fundamental to knowing what security protections are required by university policy.
 (Campus data is information relating to university activities or operations.
 It does not include an individual's personal information).

-Data classification is determined by the potential adverse business impact to the campus due to the unauthorized exposure of restricted information.
+Data classification is determined by the potential adverse business impact to the campus due to the unauthorized exposure of restricted information or loss of availability of data or IT resources..

 Business Impact